AmjedAyoub/portfolio/README.md

 * Font-Awesome

 ## Links
+This application is deployed on Heroku, [Try it yourself](https://amjedayoub.herokuapp.com/).\
 This application is deployed on GitHub Pages, [Try it yourself](https://amjedayoub.github.io/portfolio/).\
 This application is published on [GitHub](https://github.com/AmjedAyoub/portfolio).